 Have you ever wondered how decisions are made and colleagues from different departments collaborate within a higher education environment?
 Here's your chance to experience higher education administration first-hand as a Presidential Intern.

 The NYU Presidential Internship Program seeks to identify up to five (5) full-time, undergraduate students who will begin their junior year of study at NYU in Fall 2022 and who have a commitment to exploring their professional futures and gaining real-world, high-level work experience in a higher education setting.
 Presidential Interns must be enrolled at NYU New York during the fall and spring semesters of their junior year.
 Study away is encouraged at other points throughout their time at NYU.

 The NYU Presidential Internship Program aims to:

 - Award paid internships to NYU students who demonstrate academic commitment as well as a keen interest in exploring a professional career in university administration;

 - Provide enriching career development and mentorship experiences through structured program content and real-world experiences;

 - Introduce NYU students to NYU’s valued work behaviors, including: Adaptability, Collaboration, Interpersonal Skills, and Problem Solving & Decision Making; and

-- Support students from multiple backgrounds, races, ethnic groups, and other under-represented groups in their exploration of the multiple career paths to top tier positions in higher education administration.
+- Support participating students, including those from under-represented backgrounds and identities in their exploration of the multiple career paths to top tier positions in higher education administration.

 The program will introduce Presidential Interns to higher education careers in fields such as: